makocchi-git/kubectl-free/README.md

 ~~This plugin shows just sum of requested(limited) resources, **not a real usage**.
 I recommend to use `kubectl free` with `kubectl top`.~~

 kubectl free v0.2.0 supports printing real usages from metrics server in a target cluster.
+You can disable printing usage with `--no-metrics` option.

 ## License